joao-neves95/merger-js/README.md

 ## UMD Module Syntax

-### Namespaces
+### Namespace

 - ` // #module::UMD ` \
-  - Add this to an header file to tell MergerJS that you want to create a UMD module namespace and leter add inner files bundled into it as modules.
+  - Add this to an header file to tell MergerJS that you want to create a UMD module namespace and later add inner files bundled into it as modules.
   - The namespace will be called the same as your build file name.
+  - Keep in mind that compiling an header file into an UMD module will take more time than simply bundling multiple files together, because every file will have to be parsed.

 ### Modules